jcocozza/cassidy-connector/README.md

 The ultimate goal is to allow users to entirely disconnect their data from external servers if they so desire.

+As a warning, everything should be considered unstable until v1.0.0 is released.

 ## Strava

 The first step in the project is to get some basic data connections to allow users to import their data.